Tatiana Loukianenko is the Managing Director and Head Coach of Glen Iris Gymnastics and Infinity Gymnastics and Dance.

 Samantha loves working with children and introducing a long lasting love of rhythmic gymnastics into their lives.
 Samantha is a kind and insightful coach and passionately inspires and guides our gymnasts to reach their full potential.

-Julia began training at Glen Iris Rhythmic Gymnastics Club at 2 years old and trained as an elite gymnast for 8 years An overall period of 15 years in Rhythmic Gymnastics.
+Julia began training at Glen Iris Rhythmic Gymnastics Club at the lovely age of 2 years old and trained as an elite gymnast for 8 years - a total of 15 years as a Rhythmic Gymnast.

-Julia began coaching at 15 years old for Prahran Rhythmic Gymnastics Centre.
+Julia began her coaching career at 15 years old for Prahran Rhythmic Gymnastics Centre.

 She trained in the sport until the age of 17 and has represented Victoria at Australian Championships.

-Elissa began her career at the West Australian Ballet Company.
-Elissa trained at VCA and WAAPA, achieving a Masters In Choreography (Melb.
-Uni).
+Elissa began her career as a ballerina in the West Australian Ballet Company.

-Elissa has taught at National Theatre Ballet School, Tony Bartuccio, The Edge, NICA, Dance World, Kinder Ballet, Fitness for Fun and ran her own five dance schools names Funkidance.
+Elissa has taught and choreographed performances for the National Theatre Ballet School, Tony Bartuccio Dance Centre, The Edge, National Institute of Circus Arts, Dance World 301, Kinder Ballet, Fitness for Fun (Gymnastics Coach) and operated her own five dance schools (Funkidance) for a decade.
+She has taught in primary and secondary schools across Australia.

-Elissa is an event entertainment producer and show producer.
+Elissa is also an event entertainment producer and show producer.
+Her show work for high-end corporate clients has been extensive and over a 20 year period.